 4. Remove corrupted cloud files

-- Uncheck Enable Steam Cloud synchronization for applications which support it.
+- Uncheck the box for Enable Steam Cloud synchronization for applications which support it.

 - Now, select Steam > Go offline.

-- Exit the game, close Steam, and go to the folder 8930.
+- Exit the game, close Steam, and go to folder 8930.

 - Delete remotecache.vdf file.

 - From here, launch Steam, go online, and enable Cloud sync.

 - Finally, start Civ 5.
 You should receive a message about Cloud Sync Conflict.
 Select Upload to the Steam Cloud option.

 After doing that, the Civ 5 runtime error should be resolved entirely.

 A few users reported that their firewall or antivirus caused the Civ 5 runtime error.
 Therefore, be sure to check your third-party security software.

 Some users reported issues with Peerblock, but other firewalls can also cause this problem.
 So, ensure that Steam and Civilization 5 are allowed through your firewall and antivirus.